Time Off for Jury Duty and Court Appearance with Pay

 A faculty or staff member called for jury duty, subpoenaed or requested by University attorneys to appear in court as a witness to testify when the testimony covers his/her job duties will be paid his/her regular rate of pay upon submission of the summons/subpoena from the court, if applicable.

-The faculty or staff member may keep any expense monies or statutory witness fee allotted to him/her for such court service.
+The faculty or staff member may keep any expense monies or statutory witness fee allotted to them for such court service.